oOo0oOo/leanclient/README.md

 **Not compatible** with Lean 4.15.0 (stable) yet.

-- The API is not stable.
+- The API is almost stable.
 - There are many missing features.
 - Needs more testing with different setups.